 The kit includes a remote switch that attaches to the stock with Velcro to allow you to power up with either constant or momentary illumination.
 The Vanguard comes with green and red filters to mute the beam for close-range work.

 A 250-lumen gun light with a choice of high or low beam, yielding two or ten hours of battery life respectively.
 The White Eye comes with a removable lamp, li-on battery, charger, remote switch and pressure switch and gun mount.

 It's designed to accept a variety of different LED lamps, which can be ordered separately to create a versatile product that can be easily converted for different uses.
 These options include red, green, infrared and 1000 lumen lights.

-Waterproof and encased in an aircraft-grade aluminium tube, the Venom Strike has a runtime of up to four hours, and attaches to your telescopic sight by means of a simple mount that has a single locking knob for fast deployment.
+Waterproof and encased in an aircraft-grade aluminum tube, the Venom Strike has a run time of up to four hours, and attaches to your telescopic sight by means of a simple mount that has a single locking knob for fast deployment.

 Price: From $124.95

 Tracer has launched of three new ranges of LED focusable gun lights, the F400, F600 and F900.
 The F400 is available in a white, green or red LED offering a 300, 250 & 150m beam respectively.
 The F600 can be switched between four LED colors; white, red, green and blue, all in one torch, with a beam up to 200m.